ossia/score-docs/docs/reference-manual/processes/library/2Dspline.md

 ![2D spline]({{ site.img }}/reference/processes/2Dspline.png "2D spline example")

+The 2D spline is a process which allows to control a 2D position in time, by modifying a curve in the user interface.

+# Generating a curve

 It is possible to use math formulas to generate a specific spline.

 To do so, right-click on a spline, and select `Generate curve` in the menu.